Scouting in Illinois: Recent history (1950 – Present)

 The Lewis and Clark Council was formed from the 2009 merger of Okaw Valley Council (OVC) and Trails West Council (TWC).
 The Lewis & Clark council had its headquarters in Belleville, Illinois.
 The council owned four camps: Camp Joy in Carlyle, Illinois, Camp Sunnen in Potosi, Missouri, Camp Warren Levis in Godfrey, Illinois, and Camp Vandeventer in Waterloo, Illinois.
 There were six districts in the Lewis & Clark Council: the Illini District, Black Gold District, Kaskaskia District, Cahokia Mounds District, Piasa Bird District, and St. Clair District.
 Okaw Valley Council and the Trails West Council merged in 2009 to create the Lewis & Clark Council.

 The two councils from which Lewis & Clark was formed were themselves the product of mergers.
 The Trails West Council was founded in 1991 when the Piasa Bird Council and the Cahokia Mounds Council joined.
 The Okaw Valley Council was somewhat older at the time of the merger; it was formed in 1965 following the consolidation of the Kaskaskia Council and the Mississippi Valley Council.

-The Order of the Arrow is represented in this Council by the Nisha Kittan Lodge, part of the regional section C3-B. The Nisha Kittan lodge #114 replaced Kishkakon Lodge #32 (TWC) and Taleka Lodge 81 (OVC).